Construction Lawyers Serving Bucks and Montgomery Counties

 With all these entities controlling construction laws and regulations, it opens the door for any number of legal disputes.
 Plus, laws relating to government contracts frequently change, allowing for even more legal concerns.

-Typical Disputes Requiring a Construction Lawyer
+Typical Disputes Requiring a Construction Litigation Lawyer

-Some of the most common construction-related disputes include workplace injuries, construction defects, timeline disputes, scope of work, and contract issues.
+Some of the most common construction-related disputes include workplace injuries, construction defects, timeline disputes, the scope of work, and contract issues.
 As any construction company knows, building permits and zoning issues also frequently present themselves.
 In addition, finances often come into play owing to budget excesses, increased material costs, or a project that falls short of expectations.

-Fortunately, if you're running into an issue in Bucks or Montgomery County, you can talk with a construction lawyer at our law firm.
+Fortunately, if you're running into an issue in Bucks or Montgomery County, you can talk with a construction litigation lawyer at our law firm.
 Equally important, our construction lawyers work closely with other practices in our firm to provide our clients with comprehensive legal services.
 For instance, you can count on our attorneys to address issues like these:

 - Contract, business, and commercial litigation